 The patent profession has always had one eye on the future in order to meet the needs of creatives and entrepreneurs and to understand technical advances which make a better world for us all.
 This article discusses the ways in which IP legislation will shape the work of patent attorneys in the future, on both a domestic and a global scale.

 There has never been a more exciting time to consider becoming a patent attorney.
 Innovation, creativity and new technologies are the engine room of the UK’s economy, and legislative changes at home and abroad are changing the face of intellectual property protection.

-The UK profession is estimated to be worth around £1billion to the UK economy and operates on a global scale.
+The UK profession is estimated to be worth more than £1billion to the UK economy and operates on a global scale.
 Whilst the basic ingredients for those entering the profession remain the same – recruiting the very best scientists, engineers and technologists to train in this area of law – there are many new challenges and opportunities that will shape the profession in the future.

 The future of the profession

-As the profession and the international IP landscape changes, so CIPA changes with it.
+As the profession and the international IP landscape changes, CIPA changes with it.
 We will continue to provide effective domestic and international lobbying and new benefits and services to members to help them compete more effectively in the global marketplace.
 As a student you will receive advice and support throughout your training and will be part of a network of like-minded people working towards their professional qualifications.
 Once qualified, as a Fellow of CIPA you will benefit from continuing professional development as your career progresses, and a professional body which campaigns tirelessly on your behalf, to ensure that you are represented at the highest level and can influence policy-makers in governments in the UK and around the world.

 This article was contributed by the Chartered Institute of Patent Attorneys.